LP-116/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-There is also a bonus section where we try to determine whether the dataset is real or fake by importing the DQL database into Pandas and then:
+There is also a bonus section where we try to determine whether the dataset is real or fake by importing the SQL database into Pandas and then:
 * Creating a histogram to visualise the most common salary range for employees.
 * Creating a bar chart of the average salary by job title.